Austin Wrongful Death Lawyer

 Siblings, nieces, nephews, cousins, grandparents, or any other person who might have been related to the decedent will not be able to seek compensation, even if the deceased was providing financial support at the time of their death.

-If you aren’t certain if you’re eligible to file, an Austin wrongful death lawyer from our firm can help you determine if you have the right to proceed with a claim.
+If you aren’t certain whether you’re eligible to file, an Austin wrongful death attorney from our firm can help you through the complexities of eligibility and the filing process itself.

 If you decide to move forward with a wrongful death lawsuit, the negligent party and any involved insurance companies won’t just take you at your word when you demand compensation.
-The other side and the court are going to need to see some evidence.
+The other side and the court are going to need evidence.

 The following evidence could help prove the negligence of the other party and why you deserve compensation: